-C8 Entrance exams
+C8 Entrance exams - CAUIIIS

-Yes No Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants? х
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Not Used

 Submitted

-C8A SAT or ACT
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

-ACT X
+ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first- time, first-year, deg ree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless s of whether the wri iting score will be used in the admissions process): C8B ACT with writing required Χ